Smenos/.github/profile/README.md

+### Through analytical jungian algebra and some CoT reaper can compose what we call _higher order neural nets_ which is a groundbreaking approach towards understanding intelligence as a looping reflection of space, time and non-locality: esentially a monologue comprised of questions and answers.

 ### We strongly believe in descentralization - Reaper is entirely self-hosted and able to run locally.

-### Through analytical jungian algebra and some CoT we are able to craft and compose what we call _higher order neural nets_ a groundbreaking approach towards understanding intelligence,